guillaume-chevalier/Awesome-Deep-Learning-Resources/README.md

 This is a rough list of my favorite deep learning resources.
 It has been useful to me for learning how to do deep learning, I use it for revisiting topics or for reference.
 I ([Guillaume Chevalier](https://github.com/guillaume-chevalier)) have built this list and got through all of the content listed here, carefully.

-_To make your own personalized awesome list (or to make a general list where everyone can contribute to) on GitHub from this template, please read [contributing.md](https://github.com/guillaume-chevalier/awesome-deep-learning-resources/blob/master/contributing.md) carefully._

 ## Contents